Ron Weasley: Reception

-The entertainment website IGN selected Ron as the third best Harry Potter character, writing that his status as comic relief makes him "instantly endearing".
-The IGN writers observed that "unlike most sidekicks, Ron isn't a coward or a simpleton, nor is he content to live in Harry's shadow ...
-Ron overcomes his shortcomings with faithfulness and perseverance".
+The entertainment website IGN selected Ron as the third best Harry Potter character, writing that his status as comic relief makes him instantly endearing.
+The IGN writers claimed that unlike most sidekicks, Ron is not a coward or a simpleton, and is not content to "live in Harry's shadow".
+They said that he overcomes his shortcomings with "faithfulness and perseverance".
 Empire magazine included Ron's friendship with Harry as one of the 33 best friendships in film.